 - Area of walls at floor level.

-- Area of barsati at terrace level: Barsati means any covered space open on one side, constructed on one side, constructed on terraced roof which is used as shelter during rainy season.
+- Area of barsati at terrace level: Barsati means any covered space open on one side, constructed on one side, constructed on the terraced roof which is used as shelter during the rainy season.

 - Porches of non-cantilever type.

 Areas which are not to include